EUDAMED

 Mandate summary document

-To register in EUDAMED, the non-EU manufacturers must have an active authorised representative and submit with the registration a mandate summary document.
+To register, the non-EU manufacturers must have an active authorised representative and submit with the registration a mandate summary document.

 UDI/Devices registration: Manufacturers can enter UDI/Device information in the EUDAMED system voluntarily.